(FMTX) – Novo Nordisk to acquire Forma Therapeutics and expand presence in sickle cell disease and rare blood disorders

-Novo Nordisk and Forma Therapeutics, Holdings Inc. FMTX today announced that they have entered into a definitive agreement under which Novo Nordisk will acquire Forma Therapeutics for $20 per share in cash, which represents a total equity value of $1.1 billion.
+Bagsværd, Denmark and Watertown, Mass, US, 01 September 2022 – Novo Nordisk and Forma Therapeutics, Holdings Inc. FMTX today announced that they have entered into a definitive agreement under which Novo Nordisk will acquire Forma Therapeutics for USD 20 per share in cash, which represents a total equity value of USD 1.1bn.
 Forma Therapeutics is a clinical-stage biopharmaceutical company focused on transforming the lives of patients with sickle cell disease (SCD) and rare blood disorders.

-The acquisition of Forma Therapeutics, including its lead development candidate, etavopivat, is aligned with Novo Nordisk's strategy to complement and accelerate its scientific presence and pipeline in hemoglobinopathies, a group of disorders in which there is abnormal production or structure of the hemoglobin protein in the red blood cells.
+The acquisition of Forma Therapeutics, including its lead development candidate, etavopivat, is aligned with Novo Nordisk's strategy to complement and accelerate its scientific presence and pipeline in haemoglobinopathies, a group of disorders in which there is abnormal production or structure of the haemoglobin protein in the red blood cells.

 "Novo Nordisk has worked for more than 40 years to develop and deliver transformative medicines to patients around the world with rare and devastating diseases.
 By adding Forma's differentiated approach to address unmet needs for patients, we are taking a step forward in enhancing our sickle cell disease pipeline," said Ludovic Helfgott, executive vice president and head of Rare Disease at Novo Nordisk.
 "We have an ambition to build a leading portfolio with standalone and combination treatments to tackle the complications and underlying causes of sickle cell disease."

-The transaction will not impact Novo Nordisk's previously communicated operating profit outlook for 2022 or the ongoing share buy-back program.
+The transaction will not impact Novo Nordisk's previously communicated operating profit outlook for 2022 or the ongoing share buy-back programme.
 Novo Nordisk will fund the acquisition from financial reserves.

 About the transaction

-Under the terms of the agreement, Novo Nordisk will initiate a tender offer to acquire all outstanding shares of Forma Therapeutics' common stock at a price of $20 per share in cash (or aggregated value of $1.1 billion) and a premium of 92% to Forma Therapeutics' volume-weighted average price per share over the past 30 days ended August 31, 2022.
+Under the terms of the agreement, Novo Nordisk will initiate a tender offer to acquire all outstanding shares of Forma Therapeutics' common stock at a price of USD 20 per share in cash (or aggregated value of USD 1.1bn) and a premium of 92% to Forma Therapeutics' volume-weighted average price per share over the past 30 days ended August 31, 2022.

 The transaction has been unanimously approved by the Forma Therapeutics Board of Directors.
 The closing of the tender offer will be subject to certain conditions, including the tender of shares representing a majority of Forma Therapeutics' outstanding shares, receipt of applicable regulatory approvals and other customary conditions.
 Upon the successful completion of the tender offer, Novo Nordisk's acquisition subsidiary will merge into Forma Therapeutics, and any shares of common stock of Forma Therapeutics not tendered into the offer will receive the same USD per share price payable in the tender offer.
 The transaction is expected to close in the fourth quarter of 2022.